KAET: History

 During the late-2000s recession, fundraising efforts at KAET fell behind projections, resulting in two major rounds of layoffs.
 The first round came in late October 2008, when the station, having missed its fundraising targets by hundreds of thousands of dollars, had to lay off six workers.
-The second round of layoffs came in April 2009, when 13 workers were laid off.
+The second round of layoffs came in April 2009, when 13 employees were let go.
 The financial crisis also delayed KAET's move from its longtime home on the Tempe campus to its new headquarters in downtown Phoenix; the move was completed at the end of 2009.

 Known for years as "Channel 8", the station began using "Arizona PBS" as a secondary brand in 2005.
 In 2006, KAET relaunched as "Eight, Arizona PBS" (stylized as "ei8ht" in logos); this brand was dropped in 2015 in favor of simply "Arizona PBS".

-Previously under the supervision of the ASU public affairs office, though with a close association with the Cronkite School, operational control of the station was transferred to Cronkite itself in 2014.
-KAET airs a Cronkite News newscast produced by journalism students on weeknights (along with occasional breaking news coverage), and Cronkite also houses the western bureau of the PBS NewsHour, which opened in 2019.
+In 2014, operation of Arizona PBS was transferred from the ASU public affairs office to the Cronkite School itself.
+During this time, KAET aired Cronkite News, a student-produced newscast, on its main channel.
+In 2019, the Cronkite School became home to the western bureau for the PBS News Hour.
+Cronkite students worked with PBS News Hour staff at the bureau, which provided updates and digital media coverage.
+Stephanie Sy, a News Hour correspondent, anchored the western updates.

+In 2020, the roles of dean of the Cronkite School and president of Arizona PBS were split; Arizona PBS itself was separated from the Cronkite School in 2022 and moved under ASU's Media Enterprise.
+The next year, the broadcast of Cronkite News was moved to KAET's 8.2 subchannel.
+Following Congressional rescission of federal funding for public broadcasting in 2025, PBS News Hour West was discontinued when ASU opted not to renew its contract.
+However, sources affiliated with ASU claimed that it was PBS's decision to shut the program down in the middle of the school year and not continue it through June 2026.